Vamsi995/Processing/README.md

 # Processing Visualizations

-This repo is for some of my processing sketches, now i started using p5.js though.
+This repo is for creative coding, now i started using p5.js though.
 Long live processing !!!

 ## Getting Started